As a registered dietitian, here are my top secrets to success for stress-less weeknight meals (even when you have a picky eater!).

 But I’ve decided to stop feeling guilty about not being the “perfect parent” and having every meal planned and organized, ready to throw into the oven when I arrive home, or simmering in the slow cooker.
 I’m a real mom just like you.
 And real feels good!

 Heck, I give myself a pat on the back for small wins like including a vegetable on the table, or choosing whole grain pasta instead of white.
-As a dietitian, I love Catelli’s new Ancient Grains pasta because *finally* there’s a pasta that is actually made from whole, ancient grains and loaded full of fibre and nutrition (and that my kids actually eat and love!).
+As a dietitian, I love that there are so many noodle options that are actually made from whole, ancient grains and loaded full of fibre and nutrition (and that my kids actually eat and love!).
 I definitely consider this a win!

 Besides celebrating the small dinnertime wins, I have a few secrets to success, that not only save my sanity, but give me the peace of mind knowing that my kids are getting what they need nutrition-wise: